javtges/robot-pancake-chef/README.md

 The `pancake_pkg` package contains the following nodes:
 * `cartesian_control` - This node adjusts the force and torque threshold parameters of the Franka Emika Panda robot by calling the `SetForceTorqueCollisionBehavior` service.
 This reduces potential reflex that may be exhibited by the robot when planning cartesian paths.
 * `pancake_control` - This node is responsible for implementing the `MoveIt` motion planner on the Franka Emika Panda robot.
 It sends a series of commands to allow for path planning and execution in order to carry out the robot's desired functionality.
-* `vision_test_node` - This node is responsible for image processing using data acquired from the RealSense camera.
+* `pancake_vision` - This node is responsible for image processing using data acquired from the RealSense camera.
 It allows the camera to gain information about the environment such as frame transformations, object poses, and more.

 ## Software Requirements
 The following steps will need to be executed to fulfil the software requirements needed to run this project.